5.0 Rated

 This is where a practical, evidence-based approach like Cognitive Behavioural Therapy in Kent can be a game-changer.
 Rather than just talking about the anxiety, CBT gives you the tools to actively dismantle it.

 At its heart, CBT works on a simple but powerful principle: our thoughts, our feelings, and our behaviours are all interconnected.
 Often, it’s our thoughts that trigger the whole cycle.
-For a deeper dive into the mechanics, you might find our post on 'What is CBT For Anxiety?' helpful.
+For a deeper dive into the mechanics, you might find our post on

 Tags: